CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 | `required_effects`  | list of effect names applied to the monster required to hit the weakpoint.
 | `effects`           | list of effects objects that may be applied to the monster by hitting the weakpoint.

-The `effects` field is a list of objects with the following subfields
+The `effects` field is a list of objects with the following subfields.

 | field               | description
 | ---                 | ---